glaforge/ratpack-demo-cloudfoundry/README.md

 cf switch-space development
 ```

-* create a manifest.yml file as follows, in particular, notice the usage of the custom buildpack that Ben Hale developed with specific Ratpack support
+* create a manifest.yml file as follows, in particular, notice the usage of the Java buildpack that Ben Hale developed with specific Ratpack support that will soon be deployed on cfapps.io:

 ```
 ---